 “The highest rate of return in early childhood development comes from investing as early as possible, from birth through age five, in disadvantaged families,” Heckman said in 2012.
 “Starting at age three or four is too little too late, as it fails to recognize that skills beget skills in a complementary and dynamic way.”

-“We know from developmental science that families are the biggest builders of skills and abilities in their children in the earliest years.”
 The key, it seems, is ensuring that families have the support and tools they need to bond with young children and provide them with engaging environments.
 “We know from developmental science that families are the biggest builders of skills and abilities in their children in the earliest years,” Heckman tells Quartz.
 “Jamaica shows that simple but effective parental education can produce better child outcomes.”

 Jamaica-inspired programs now exist all over the world, as do hundreds of other parenting programs.
 The biggest issue they face?
 How to get the strongest outcomes in the most affordable way.
 In a sense, Jamaica set the bar uncomfortably high for this, due to its small size and the fact that the home visitors were highly trained, and the coaching quite intensive.